(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 #5 – Run Errands Early to Avoid Traffic

-You may not want to hear this but running errands around town is a lot faster and easier during the morning hours.
+You may not want to hear this, but running errands around town is much faster and easier in the morning.
 Happily, I’m not talking about running errands at the crack of dawn!

-Running errands between the hours of 8:30 am and 11 am will save you a lot of time on the road and in the stores.
-After about 8:30 am all the kids are in school and the school buses are off the road.
+Running errands between 8:30 am and 11 am will save you a lot of time on the road and in the stores.
+After about 8:30 am, all the kids are in school, and the school buses are off the road.
 Also, people who had to be to work by 8 am are off the road as well.
-There’s a nice window there of a few hours where driving in Vegas is a much more calm and mellow experience.
+There’s a nice window of a few hours where driving in Vegas is a much more calm and mellow experience.